cyanreg/avtransport/draft-qstream-spec.md

 For information on the layout of the specific codec-specific packet data, consult the [codec-specific encapsulation](#codec-encapsulation) addenda.

-The final timestamp in nanoseconds is given by the following formula: `epoch + timebase.num*pts*1000000000/timebase.den`.
+The final timestamp in nanoseconds is given by the following formula: `timebase.num*pts*1000000000/timebase.den`.
 Users MAY ensure that this overflows gracefully after ~260 years.

 The same formula is also valid for the `dts` field.